ballerina-platform/module-ballerinax-googleapis.sheets/gsheets4/Package.md

     };
 ```

-The `openSpreadsheetById` function retrieves the spreadsheet whose ID is specified in spreadsheetId.
+The `openSpreadsheetById` function retrieves the spreadsheet whose ID is specified in `spreadsheetId`.
 ```ballerina
     //Open a spreadsheet.
     var response = spreadsheetEP->openSpreadsheetById(spreadsheetId);